-County Fire officials hope to have the fire contained by Aug.
+County fire officials hope to have the Chimney fire contained by Aug.
 29.

-The number of structures threatened remains at 1,898.
+The number of structures threatened remain at 1,898.
 Forty-nine residences and 21 other structures have been destroyed as a result of the Chimney fire, with eight damaged.

 The cause of the fire, which began Aug.
-13, still is under investigation, but county officials said Wednesday that it was determined that the blaze was not intentionally set.
+13, still is under investigation, but county officials noted Wednesday that it was determined that the blaze was not intentionally set.